When social justice meets food freedom: Eliza and Ezekiel Baptist host Harriet Tubman

 Working the land to achieve racial equality dates back hundreds of years.
 In his autobiography, Booker T. Washington advocated for Black agriculture.
 His words reached Yorkers when a 1908 article in The York Daily quoted Washington, arguing that “proper farming methods” would lead to more economic independence.

 Urban agriculture scholar Monica M. White says influential African Americans such as George Washington Carver and W. E. B. Du Bois endorsed agriculture as a way to reach higher racial equality.
 Du Bois, for example, laid the groundwork for collective farming through shared resources.

 Locally, some Black families formed autonomous agrarian communities long before Washington, Carver, and Du Bois.
-For instance, a free Black couple, Eliza and Ezekiel Baptiste, operated a farm on Steinhour Road in Newberry Township before the Civil War.
+For instance, a free Black couple, Eliza and Ezekiel Baptist, operated a farm on Steinhour Road in Newberry Township before the Civil War.

 Known as the Underground Railroad, activists formed networks of aid to help people escape bondage.
 Abetting the enslaved was illegal, so the activism came with dangerous implications.
 Homes were used as safe houses, tucked away in rooms or secret hiding places until it was safe for them to move.

 Sticking with the train terminology, the Baptists were known as “conductors.”

 The couple had a lot to lose, but still they jeopardized their property and safety in the name of liberty.
 The Fugitive Slave Law of 1850 made it so even free states were responsible to return runaway slaves.
 Since they were understood to be property, assisting a person to freedom meant stealing.

 That means that people escaping bondage weren’t safe until crossing into Canada.
 A lesser-known fact is that some Underground Railroad networks went south to Mexico and even the Caribbean.